-Beginning the 2015-2016 school year, a Civics End of Course (EOC) Assessment shall be administered in May ( $2^{nd}$ term) and shall constitute 30 percent of the student's final course grade.
+Beginning the 2015-2016 school year, a Civics End of Course (EOC) Assessment shall be administered in December (1st term) and May (2nd term) and shall constitute 30 percent of the student's final course grade.

 A student transferring into middle grades after the beginning of the second term is not required to meet this requirement if three social studies courses have already been completed or two year-long courses that include Civics.
 Florida Statute: 1003.4156